Advanced query filters bring the power of a backlinks API into Site Explorer

 LastCrawlResult("DownloadedSuccessfully") and LinkDensityLinkRatio("eq","0") and SourceLanguage("en") and TrustFlow("gt","0")

-To try it, copy and past the code above into the Link Context report in Site Explorer.
+To try it, copy and paste the code above into the Link Context report in Site Explorer.
 Like it?
 Why not save the code and make it easier to access next time you use the page…

 To add this query to your saved & preset queries, click the Save button under the Query Entry panel.
 Choose a memorable name – we’ve used “Editorial” to describe this particular query, but the choice is yours.
 We won’t click the “Automatically use this query…” button just yet.
 Now we click “Save Query”.